Neragin/APCSFinal/README.md

 ## References

 Stack Overflow was used to solve and debug problems.
 Short snippets of code, such as regex expressions, have been cited as needed.

+## Slides & Other Materials

+Open up the docs folder in the top level folder and then you'll find all the respective folders with the requirements.
+The slides have videos in some of them so please click on them to see it.